cloudmesh-community/book/chapters/prg/python/python-install.md

 2.7.15 and 3.7.0S from python.org
 (<https://www.python.org/downloads/>)

-#### Disabling wrong python installs on OSX
+#### Disabling wrong python installs on macOS

 While working with students we have seen at times that they take other classes either at universities or online that teach them how to program in python.
 Unfortunately, although they seem to do that they often ignore to teach you how to properly install python.
-I just recently had a students that had installed python 7 times on his OSX machine, while another student had 3 different installations, all of which conflicted with each other as they were not set up properly.
+I just recently had a students that had installed python 7 times on his macOS machine, while another student had 3 different installations, all of which conflicted with each other as they were not set up properly.